sheikhzain99/3dPortfolio---Using-React-js-and-Three-js/README.md

 ## Want to land your dream programming job in 3 - 6 months?
-⭐ The proton academy Masterclass Experience - https://sheikhzain.tech
+⭐ The Proton Academy Masterclass Experience - https://sheikhzain.tech
 Become a Software Engineer.
 Guaranteed.